 - The Adventure Game Companions of Xanth includes an optional Klotski puzzle.

 - The International Obfuscated C Code Contest had a winning entry one year that solved this puzzle.
-Here's the catch: When presenting its moves and the current state of the board, it would print out valid C code (obfuscated to look like the blocks)... which actually compiled, into a program that did the same thing, but faster.
-Crowning Moment of Awesome for the entire study of computer science.
+Here's the catch: When presenting its moves and the current state of the board, it would print out valid C code (obfuscated to look like the blocks)... which actually compiled into a program that did the same thing but faster.